krPanjla/FinalProject/README.md

 # Project__android
-this a app from our final project
+this is a app from our final project
+Based on Android